You can only attract so many customers with your product.

 3- Ticket Requests

 Well, there is not necessarily a change in the way customers request tickets but in the amount, there is a big difference.

-For example, when Mazars started using UserGuiding and its help center feature, they noticed a decrease in support requests.
-You can read the full story here, but my main point is that an interactive help center can only make things better for your customer service team and that is not something you can just overlook.
+For example, when Mazars started using UserGuiding, they noticed a decrease in support requests.
+You can read the full story here, but my main point is that a resource center can only make things better for your customer service team and that is not something you can just overlook.

 Building a help center is often the website developer’s job.
 However, because help centers need to be updated constantly and require proper maintenance, many companies opt to work with help center software.